Skip to Main Content

-In this case, the respondent Yadav had a final removal order from 2013, he appealed and had that appeal dismissed by the BIA in 2014.
+In this case, the respondent Yadav had a final removal order from 2013.
+He appealed and had that appeal dismissed by the BIA in 2014.
 Later, in 2017, he married a U.S. citizen.

 USCIS approved his US Citizen Wife’s I-130 Petition for Alien Relative for him in 2020.

-He argued that marriage to a US citizen years after his deportation order constituted a “truly exceptional situation”, for which the BIA was requested to make an exception to the 90 day filing rule.
+He argued that marriage to a US citizen years after his deportation order constituted a “truly exceptional situation.” for which the BIA was requested to make an exception to the 90 day filing rule.

-However, the BIA held that:
+The BIA held that:

-- Sua sponte reopening remains an “extraordinary remedy” reserved for truly exceptional circumstances, not routine family-based equities accumulated after deportation.
+• Sua sponte reopening remains an “extraordinary remedy” reserved for truly exceptional circumstances, not routine family-based equities accumulated after deportation.

-- Simply having an approved I-130 after removal does not constitute exceptional circumstances under the regulations and long-standing BIA precedent.
+• Simply having an approved I-130 after removal does not constitute exceptional circumstances under the regulations and long-standing BIA precedent.

 The decision underscores the Board’s emphasis on finality of removal orders and the strict limitations on reopening cases outside ordinary statutory avenues.